Create AWS Lambda Functions from JavaScript Callbacks

 Create a function from inline JavaScript code

-Most serverless deployments start with a simple function that responds to events, without manual ZIP file creation or build steps.
+Most serverless deployments start with a simple function that responds to events, without manual ZIP creation or build steps.

 import * as aws from "@pulumi/aws";